YU-MITC/moodle-atto_yukaltura/README.md

 Version 1.4.0R2

-* fixed video codec selection scheme in attorecorder.js.
+* fixed video codec selection scheme in attorecorder.js, in order to support the recent versions of Mozilla Firefox.

 Version 1.4.0